 If you think it's important to have someone involved but worry that it may create a problem during the intervention, consider having that person write a short letter that someone else can read at the intervention.

 How do you find a treatment program to offer at the intervention?

-If a treatment program is necessary, it may help to initiate arrangements in advance for admittance.
+If a treatment program is necessary, it may help to initiate arrangements in advance.
 Do some research, keeping these points in mind:

-- Ask a trusted addiction specialist, doctor or mental health provider about the best treatment approach for your loved one and recommendations about programs.
+- Ask a trusted addiction professional, doctor or mental health professional about the best treatment approach for your loved one and recommendations about programs.

-- Contact national organizations, online support groups or local clinics for treatment programs or advice.
+- Contact national organizations, trusted online support groups or local clinics for treatment programs or advice.

-- Find out if your insurance plan will cover the treatment program you're considering.
+- Find out if your insurance plan will cover the treatment you're considering.